Welcome back to Meredith’s Adventure in Freezer Meals, Part 2. If you missed Part 1, you can find it here.

 12 – Slow Cooker Beef with Broccoli & Rice – Since it was the college football championships tonight, and Thomas doesn’t like the smell of soy sauce, we skipped this recipe tonight.
 We had calzones from our favorite local pizza place.
 These things are huge and they have a vegan option with Daiya cheese.
 It was so good.

-13 – Hawaiian Chicken, brown rice – My older daughter had a stomach virus this day, and since Hawaiian chicken is her favorite, we skipped argumentative essays on abortion this and cooked the Slow Cooker Beef with Broccoli & Rice that was scheduled the night before.
+13 – Hawaiian Chicken, brown rice – My older daughter had a stomach virus this day, and since Hawaiian chicken is her favorite, we skipped this and cooked the Slow Cooker Beef with Broccoli & Rice that was scheduled the night before.
 I prepared this one a bit differently than the recipe called for, and I love how it turned out.
 I don’t like soggy broccoli so I knew I didn’t want to cook it all day with the meat.
 When I was preparing the freezer bags, I placed the broccoli in the gallon freezer bag.
 Then, in a quart-sized freezer bag I put the meat & marinade.
 I zipped the quart-sized bag and placed it in the gallon-sized bag of broccoli and froze it just like that.
 The meat & sauce cooked on low for five hours, then I steamed the broccoli and served it with white rice per my other daughter’s request.
 It was really good!
 I did alter the recipe for this one quite a bit as well.
 Instead of using beef stew chunks, I cut cheap cuts of steak into really thin strips of beef like normal stir-fry strips.
 For the sauce, I used 2 cups of Soy Vay Veri Veri Teriyaki sauce & 2 cloves of garlic.
 I had a giant bottle of that sauce from Costco.
 I know we love the flavor, and it needed to be used.
 I highly recommend it.
 Next time I might add a little water to the sauce to cut the salt level and then thicken it just a bit with a cornstarch/water mixture.
 This would also be great with some other stir-fried veggies.

 14 – Tortellini Lasagna with garlic bread – We actually made this on the 14th, on it’s regularly scheduled day!
 I spent the evening at puppy training classes with our naughty little cocker spaniel/ golden retriever mix, Charlie.
 So, I defrosted dinner, threw it in a casserole dish in the oven and headed out to rehabilitate our rescue dog.
 My husband took the pan out of the oven and fed the kids.
 They said it was really good.
-My husband did say that it was dry, but that could possibly be due to it getting left in the oven too long… This is another one of my art essay no-recipe throw-together meals that my family loves.
+My husband did say that it was dry, but that could possibly be due to it getting left in the oven too long… This is another one of my no-recipe throw-together meals that my family loves.
 I buy a bag of mini-cheese ravioli or tortellini.
 My husband prefers ravioli.
 I grew up eating this with tortellini.
 You can use whatever you want.
 If you are cooking this in your crockpot, use a freezer bag to prepare this recipe.
 If you are baking this in the oven, I suggest a disposable pan.
 That’s what I’ll use next time.
 Pour the uncooked ravioli in the bottom of the pan.
 In a bowl, mix together a jar of spaghetti sauce (we used a large can of Hunt’s sauce), a 16oz container of cottage or ricotta cheese (we use cottage cheese), a 2-cup bag of mozzarella or Italian cheese and a cup of water.
 Pour the liquidish mixture on top of the ravioli and freeze.
 When you are ready to prepare it, just cook it like a lasagna.
 I sprinkle a little extra cheese on top.
 Cover it for the first 40 minutes of cooking, then uncover and let it all firm up.
 You want a cheesy soft lasagna consistency with a slightly crunchy top.
 If you want to make this a more hearty meal, you could always add cooked ground beef or sausage.
 The sauce didn’t seem too acidic in this recipe.

 15 – Meatloaf, mashed potatoes, green beans – I actually made this tonight and it was delicious!
 I don’t really have a recipe for my meatloaf either.
 But I did learn something of vital importance tonight.
 Do NOT oversalt your freezer meals.
 In fact, maybe don’t add much salt at all to your freezer meals before you freeze them.
 The salt intensifies to the point that you might not be interested in leftovers.
 We all ate the meatloaf tonight but no one was interested in keeping it until tomorrow.
 And that is unheard of in our family.
-Basically, I put 1 lb of ground beef in a freezer bag, added 1 cup of oatmeal (it holds up better to freezing and defrosting than bread or cracker crumbs), 2 cloves garlic, onion powder (not salt), 2 teaspoons-ish season salt, 1 buy a book report online Tablespoon McCormick brown gravy mix, 1 teaspoon-ish of Worcestershire sauce, 1/2 cup ketchup, and 1 egg.
+Basically, I put 1 lb of ground beef in a freezer bag, added 1 cup of oatmeal (it holds up better to freezing and defrosting than bread or cracker crumbs), 2 cloves garlic, onion powder (not salt), 2 teaspoons-ish season salt, 1 Tablespoon McCormick brown gravy mix, 1 teaspoon-ish of Worcestershire sauce, 1/2 cup ketchup, and 1 egg.
 Then I squished it all together until it was mixed through, squeezed the air out of the bag, laid it out flat and froze it like that.
 I defrosted it overnight.
 This afternoon, I scooped the meatloaf mixture into a loaf pan, covered it with foil and baked it at 400 degrees for about an hour.
 Then I pulled the foil off, coated the top in ketchup and put it back in the oven for 15-20 minutes.
 I like the edges crispy all the way around.
 Next time, I will leave out the season salt and Worcestershire and add it after it defrosts, before I put it in the oven.